eyobghiday/accelerated-java/src/labs/lab0/README.md

 ## Exercises

-1. Using Eclipse, clone your BitBucket repository.
+1. Using Eclipse, clone your Github repository.
 While you are cloning your repository, please take a look at the file labeled `README.md` at its root.
-This file contains general information about your repository include the email address for the TA who will be grading your assignments.
+This file contains general information about your repository and the assignments you'll be working on.
 2. Write a Java program that will output "Hello World!" to the console.
 3. Open the file `TryVariables.java`.
 Run this program.
 Correct any errors you may find.
 4. Using Eclipse, write a Java program that will output _your_ name and birthdate in the following format: